 Fines of up to AUD 555,000 per day for individuals and AUD 2.77 million per day for corporations provide a significant financial incentive for platforms to prioritize effective content moderation.

-The global surge in legislation targeting social media platforms underscores the growing recognition of the impact these platforms have on society.
+The global surge in laws regulating social media platforms reflects the growing recognition of the impact these platforms have on society.
 The diverse approaches taken by the UK, the EU, the US, and Australian authorities reflect the unique challenges each region faces.

 The imposition of fines and prison time for non-compliance is a common thread, signaling a collective determination to ensure that social media companies prioritize the safety and wellbeing of their users.